Yiju-Li/CV/something.md

 - Implemented a hardware design of the DSP system, utilizing the VHDL hardware description language.
 - Designed and developed the required digital components, such as filters and signal processing blocks, to meet the specific requirements of the system.
 - Verified the functionality and performance of the hardware implementation through simulation and testing, ensuring the correct operation of the DSP system.

+### 4
+The back-end of the online movie review website was built using the Express.js framework, which is a popular, fast, and flexible Node.js web application framework.
+To connect the Express.js application to the MySQL database, we utilized the MySQL npm package.
+This package provided a convenient and efficient way to interact with the MySQL database and perform CRUD (Create, Read, Update, and Delete) operations, such as adding and retrieving movie reviews.

+In terms of implementation, we created RESTful APIs using Express.js that provided the necessary functionality for the front-end of the website to interact with the back-end and retrieve data from the database.
+These APIs were built using Express.js route handlers, which enabled us to define the URLs for different resources and how they should be handled.
+We also used Express.js middleware, such as body-parser, to parse incoming requests and extract the relevant information required for our database queries.

+The MySQL database was used to store all the movie reviews along with other relevant information, such as the movie title, review author, and rating.
+The database was set up with appropriate tables and relationships to efficiently store and retrieve the data.
+When a user added a new movie review, the front-end sent a POST request to the appropriate Express.js API endpoint, which then processed the request and added the new review to the database.
+When a user wanted to view movie reviews, the front-end sent a GET request to the appropriate API endpoint, which then retrieved the required data from the database and sent it back to the front-end for display.

+This architecture allowed us to create a dynamic, scalable, and efficient online movie review website, where users could add and view movie reviews with ease.

+Front-end:
+Utilized ReactJS to create a dynamic, user-friendly interface for the online movie review website.
+Implemented React components to handle user interactions and update the website in real-time.
+Utilized React Hooks to manage the state and lifecycle of the components.
+Incorporated styling using CSS to improve the visual appearance of the website.
+Back-end:
+Utilized ExpressJS to build a RESTful API for the back-end of the application.
+Implemented the CRUD (Create, Read, Update, and Delete) operations to handle the data flow between the front-end and the database.
+Used HTTP Post requests to send data to the server and receive responses.
+Defined endpoints to handle different API requests and return appropriate responses.
+Database:
+Used MySQL as the database management system to store and manage the movie review data.
+Connected to the MySQL database using the appropriate drivers and library functions.
+Executed SQL queries to retrieve and manipulate data, and utilized database transactions to ensure data consistency and reliability.
+Deployment:
+Deployed the application on AWS, utilizing Amazon's cloud computing services.
+Configured AWS services such as EC2, S3, and RDS to support the web application.
+Implemented AWS security measures to protect the website and the sensitive data.
+Managed the infrastructure and monitoring performance of the application.